The Making of Khukuri

 This is the last stage of the making in which the khukuri is finished and polished (shinned) skillfully.
 The blade and handle both are finished by applying various grits of sand blasters and papers (lower to higher).
 The finisher uses 2-3 HP Buff Machine and does 4-5 sets of various steps to get the fine finishing.
 He has to be very cautious not to overdo the job as overheating may ruin the hardness of the blade making it soft and fragile.

-Water buffalo horns are imported from India and transported to factory in large number.
+Water buffalo horns are imported from India and transported to our factory in large numbers.
 They all go through the selection phase and bad quality horns are rejected.
-The hollow area of the horn is cut off from the main body and only the solid part is used to make handle.
+The hollow area of the horn is cut off from the main body and only the solid part is used to make the handle.
 The solid horn is then measured to fit the size of a required khukuri.
 Now the making of a handle starts.